How to Stop a Dog from Biting: Complete Guide

 Fear-Based Biting in Adults

 The most common cause of adult dog biting is fear, not aggression.
 Signs: ears back, tail low or tucked, body curved away.
-The dog bites because they feel trapped and have no other option.
+The dog bites because they feel trapped and have no other option. our positive reinforcement training guide explains how to redirect and reward the right behavior instead of focusing purely on suppressing the bite.

 Treatment: identify and avoid triggers while working with a certified professional (CPDT-KA, CAAB, or veterinary behaviorist) on systematic desensitization.
+Bite inhibition is part of a broader impulse-control picture — our complete beginner's training guide covers the full foundation.

 When to Get Professional Help Immediately